Best Thermal Labels for UK Sellers (4×6 Royal Mail & Courier Guide)

 • Curling in damp conditions

 I ship regularly in the UK using Royal Mail and courier services.
-This guide is built around real dispatch conditions, not Amazon review summaries.
+Labels are a consumable cost, but they directly affect dispatch flow.

 The goal is simple: